Accumulated Depreciation on the Balance Sheet

 - Net Property, Plant & Equipment (Delivery Van) = $45,500

 The accumulated depreciation serves an important role here.
-Not only did it facilitate recording that $4,500 depreciation expense on the income statement to more accurately reflect profits, it reduces the carrying value of the van to $45,500 to reflect the first year of losses on the asset.
+Not only did it facilitate recording that $4,500 depreciation expense on the income statement to more accurately reflect profits, but it also reduces the carrying value of the van to $45,500 to reflect the first year of losses on the asset.

 Pay Attention to a Company's Depreciation Policies

 One lesson to be learned here is that the depreciation policies of asset-intensive businesses such as airlines are extremely important.
 An aggressive management can use overly generous depreciation assumptions about asset life expectancy or salvage value, resulting in artificially low depreciation expense on the income statement and, as a result, artificially low accumulated depreciation on the balance sheet.
-This causes net income to be higher than it is in economic reality and the assets on the balance sheet to be overstated, too, which results in an inflated book value.
+This causes net income to be higher than it is in economic reality and the assets on the balance sheet to be overstated, too, which results in inflated book value.

 Accumulated depreciation is also important because it helps determine capital gains or losses when and if an asset is sold or retired.
 Imagine if you ended up selling the delivery van for $47,000 at the end of the year.
 The carrying value of the asset is now $45,500 ($50,000 in the property, plant, and equipment account offset by $4,500 in the contra-account for a net balance of $45,500).
 You'd need to record a $1,500 capital gain ($47,000 selling price - $45,500 carrying value) when removing it from the balance sheet because your depreciation assumptions turned out to be different from economic reality.